AMWA-TV/bcp-003-01/docs/Controllers.md

 ### Execution Environment

-A Controller MAY delegate fully or partially the establishment of secure communication channel to services in the execution environment.
+A Controller MAY delegate fully or partially the establishment of secure communication channels to services in the execution environment.

-The Controller and those services MUST collectively fulfill the requirements in this specification.
+Collectively, the Controller and those services MUST fulfill the requirements in this specification.

 A Controller MUST only delegate to services that fulfill the following requirements and recommendations.